Best cheap tablets under £200 [update]

 Don’t fancy spending £399 on a new iPad Air?
-There are plenty of cheap tablet alternatives available for half the price, or less – Tesco’s Hudl will set you back as little as £119.
+There are plenty of cheap tablet alternatives available for half the price, or less – Tesco’s Hudl, for example, will set you back just £119.

 When you’re looking for a tablet bargain, it’s important to compare across models to see which suits you best.
-To help you in your quest, we’ve taken a look at five modestly priced devices: the Hudl, Nexus 7, Kindle Fire HD, Galaxy Tab 3 and IdeaTab A2109.
+To help you in your quest, we’ve taken a look at five modestly priced devices: the Hudl, Nexus 7, Kindle Fire HDX, Tegra Note 7 and IdeaTab A1000.
 Read on for our guide to the best cheap tablets under £200.

 Tablet reviews – all our tablet reviews in one place